morrisc6/morrisc6/README.md

 # About Me

-I am an aspiring Computer Scientist interested in the following technical fields:
-- Software development
-- UX design
-- Game development

 **I am currently attending Winthrop University with a 3.9 GPA and am expecting to graduate in December 2023 with two degrees:**
 - B.B.A.
 Computer Science
 - B.A.
 Music - Music Technology

+I am interested in the following technical fields:
+- Software development
+- UX design
+- Game development

 My relevant coursework includes:
 - Algorithm Analysis and Data Structures